 Be Aware Of The Message Your Profile Is Sending

-Social media allows us to openly speak what we're thinking and feeling, but that doesn't mean advertising to everyone that you're looking for a new job or suddenly making an update that you're willing to relocate in your status or summary.
-Even if you think it's only going to your inner circle of friends, word can easily spread on social networking sites.
+Social media allows us to openly speak what we're thinking and feeling, but that doesn't mean you should advertise to everyone that you're looking for a new job or suddenly make an update that you're willing to relocate in your status or summary.
+Even if you think it's only going to your inner circle of friends, the word can easily spread on social networking sites.
 Things like "willing to relocate" are a dead giveaway.

 These are details that should be left off your LinkedIn profile and saved for more personal conversations and job interviews.